 We want our subscription system to be fair.
 A subscription gives access to all ten handbook titles (plus any we add in the future), so everybody gets access to everything.

 From May 2018, subscription renewals can be set to automatic renewal or not – we leave the choice to you.
 If you choose to let renewals happen automatically, you don’t need to do anything, but we’ll send you a timely reminder at the time of renewal.
 If you choose to NOT set automatic renewals, you will need to manually renew each year to continue access to the full set of handbooks.
 We’ll send you an email reminder so you don’t lose access should you wish to renew – we hope you do!

 Groups, charities and educational institutions

 Discounts apply for more than 10 users.
 Additional discounts apply if a group subscribes for two or three years.
 Please contact us for our charity and education subscription rate.

 Members of community groups that are signed up to TCV’s Community Network receive a discount on the ‘Individual’ subscription rate.
-You need a discount code for this and we’ll be sharing the code for this on our new Community Network portal website.
-In the meantime, you can obtain it by contacting TCV’s Community Network coordinator.
+You’ll need a discount code for this.
+You can get the discount code on our Community Network portal.

 VAT is currently applicable to all subscriptions.
 If you are a VAT-registered business in the EU, you will have the option to add your VAT number at checkout and you won’t be charged VAT (except in Ireland where you will be charged VAT at the current rate).
 This VAT number is checked at the time of checkout, so no cheating please as it won’t work.

 Some of the profits we make from subscriptions on this site will be put straight back into making improvements to the handbooks.
 Other monies will go to directly support the work that TCV does on the ground across the UK.